All landlords have a legal duty to make sure that electrical appliances and wiring in your home are safe.

 If you have any doubts about the safety of your appliance, get it tested or replace it.

 Signs that appliances are a safety risk

 - loose cord grips in plugs or appliances

 Get advice from Electrical Safety First on electrical safety in the home.

-Report any problems with appliances or the electrics to your landlord without delay:
+Tell your landlord immediately about any problems with appliances or the electrics to your landlord without delay.

 If you have any questions about electrical safety in your home, ask your landlord for a copy of an electrician's inspection report.

 If your landlord won't deal with safety complaints

 If you've reported an electrical problem to your landlord and they refuse to fix it or they ignore your request, contact your local council's environmental health team.